Mustafa77/Getting-and-Cleaning-Data/codeBook.md

 #CodeBook for the tidy dataset
+#####You will find at the end the original CodeBook that had been made available to us with the original datasets.